 Most people spend their lives running like a hamster on a wheel to keep up with their bills and the Joneses.
 They do what commercials tell them to do — fill their homes to the rafters with meaningless crap — then end up wondering where their lives went.
 Along the way, they do things like go on diets and make budgets they don’t stick with.

 You’ve got enough sources of guilt in your life without adding another.

 Instead, do something that will make tracking your expenses, spending less and saving more compelling.
 All you have to do is refocus on your dreams.
 Determine what you want from life, then build a plan — a spending plan — to achieve it as soon as possible.

-And if this sounds like new-age babble, consider this: About 25 years ago, I realized it made me happy to teach people how to manage money and avoid getting ripped off.
-So while my stock broker peers bought the biggest houses and newest cars their incomes could afford, I kept my old house and car and put away money.
+If this sounds like new-age babble, consider this: About 25 years ago, I realized it made me happy to teach people how to manage money and avoid getting ripped off.
+So while my stockbroker peers bought the biggest houses and newest cars they could afford, I kept my old house and car and put away money.